 Zealous representation within the bounds of the law

 Attorneys are expected to represent their clients to the best of their abilities, using all reasonable, available, ethical and legal means to achieve their clients’ goals.
-Attorneys may not, however, engage in conduct that is illegal or violates any of the Disciplinary Rules.
+Attorneys may not, however, engage in conduct that is illegal or violates any of the Ohio Rules of Professional Conduct.
 Attorneys must not seek or accept legal work that they are not competent to handle, and must get help from other attorneys if they accept a case and then find they cannot handle that matter.
 They must not neglect a legal matter entrusted to them.

 Attorneys must keep clients’ funds in separate accounts and may not mix them with their own funds.
 Also, they must keep complete records, and must notify clients promptly when they receive client funds or property.
 A client’s funds must be paid to the client as soon as the client is entitled to receive them.